apache/flink/docs/content/docs/dev/table/sql/alter.md

 <span class="label label-danger">Note</span> Modify a column to be primary key will change the column's nullability to false implicitly.

 ### DROP
-Use `DROP` clause to drop columns, primary key, partitions and watermark strategy to an existing table.
+Use the `DROP` clause to drop columns, primary key, partitions, and watermark strategy to an existing table.

 The following examples illustrate the usage of the `DROP` statements.